Ancestral Wisdom in Our Work

 Trying to connect with my ancestors can feel like I'm walking on broken glass.

-In my work I now aim to honor my ancestors, and my responsibility as a future ancestor, by approaching my efforts with 100 year vision.
+In my work I now seek to honor my ancestors, and my responsibility as a future ancestor, by approaching my efforts with 100 year vision.
 I ask myself and others, What is the trajectory from this effort to our grandchildren’s children?
 What does that trajectory tell us about the milestones we need to aim for 50 years from now?

 10 years from now?